Fertur-Travel

 Inca Bridge

 As with Huayna Picchu and Machu Picchu Mountain, the trail head begins with a warden’s hut where you must sign in and out.
-But the hike is free for visitors who entered with tickets for Routes 1 or 2.
 It is a fairly easy, albeit, vertigo-inducing trek.
 Getting to the bridge takes about 20 to 30 minutes over a winding cloud forest trail.
 The ever-narrowing path offers some spectacular vistas of the surrounding river valley and mountains.
 Crossing the Inca Bridge itself is strictly prohibited ever since several years ago when one hiker tried and fell to his death.
 But it is quite a sight.
 Four logs are loosely laid over a 20-foot (six-meter) gap in a buttressed section of the trail grafted onto the sheer mountainside.
 This “drawbridge” provided the Inca controlled access to prevent unwanted guests from slipping in from the Aobamba Valley to the west.

 Inti Punku (Sun Gate)